makrai/notes/mohammad-18-interaction-emo-cats-lrec.md

 * 11,000 tweets such that overlapping subsets are annotated for a number of emotion dimensions (from both the basic emotion model and the VAD model)
-* Subsequently, Spanish and Arabic tweet datasets were also created following the methodology described here (Mohammad+, 2018)
+* Spanish and Arabic tweet datasets were also created subsequently, following the methodology described here (Mohammad+, 2018)
 * We calculated the extent to which
   * pairs of emotions co-occur in tweets